D. Brady Nelson

 Darren is a neoAustrian economist, regulatory analyst and communicator (public speaking and media) with almost two decades of experience working for/with government regulated businesses, government policy makers and government regulators, and those bodies trying to reduce government regulation … in Australia, New Zealand, the UK, and the USA.

-Darren has: a very wide knowledge base of economics and related matters like law, history and ethics, particularly as it pertains to business and consumer valuation, pricing and production, and government interference with these; an ability to critically apply and positively communicate that knowledge to almost any person and situation; and in so doing, to both think ‘inside’ (eg mainstream Neoclassical economics) and ‘outside the box’ (eg Austrian economics), and take action to bring it all together.
+Darren has a very wide knowledge base of economics and related matters like law, history and ethics, particularly as it pertains to business and consumer valuation, pricing and production, and government interference with these; an ability to critically apply and positively communicate that knowledge to almost any person and situation; and in so doing, to both think ‘inside’ (eg mainstream Neoclassical micro-economics and Keynesian macro-economics) and ‘outside the box’ (eg Austrian micro-economics macro-economics), and take action with passion to bring it all together.